 Corruption, Elections, Political Corruption, Uganda

 The key to addressing climate change and sustainable development around the globe is to first address the relationship between political and financial power and energy use and resources.
 Meet the editors John-Andrew McNeish, Axel Borchgrevink and Owen Logan.

 Edited Book | Aug 2011

-A companion volume to the International Handbook on the Economics of Corruption published in 2006, the specially commissioned papers in volume ...
+A companion volume to the International Handbook on the Economics of Corruption published in 2006, the specially commissioned papers in volume two present ...

 corruption, governance, economics

 Analysing political corruption as a distinct but separate entity from bureaucratic corruption, this timely book separates these two very different social ...

 Political corruption, Corruption, Power preservation, Political economy analysis, Bribery, Favouritism, Vote buying, Civil society, Media, Anti-corruption, 'Big Man', Patronage, Elections, Resource curse, Clientelism, Ghana, Kenya, Uganda, Nigeria, Mozambique, South Africa, Malawi